BA (London) MLitt (Stirling) PhD (Southampton)

-During 2010-11, in his second term as Clark Professor, Professor Bristow directed a yearlong program titled “Cultures of Aestheticism” at the Clark Library.
-In addition, in 2011 he participated in the group that presented the XXII North American James Joyce Conference, which was held at The Huntington Library and Botanical Gardens, San Marino, and the California Institute of Technology, Pasadena, in June 2011.
+During 2010-2011, in his second term as Clark Professor, Professor Bristow directed a yearlong program titled “Cultures of Aestheticism” at the Clark Library: http://www.c1718cs.ucla.edu/cultures-of-aestheticism.
+In addition, in June 2011 he participated in the group that presented the XXII North American James Joyce Conference, which was held at The Huntington Library and Botanical Gardens, San Marino, and the California Institute of Technology, Pasadena.

-At present, Professor Bristow continues his responsibilities as editor of Palgrave Studies in Nineteenth-Century Writing and Culture, which was established in 2003; by the end of 2013 the series will contain more than thirty titles.
-In addition, since January 2010, he has served as an editor of the Journal of Victorian Culture, which Taylor and Francis publish under its Routledge imprint.
+At present, Professor Bristow continues his responsibilities as editor of Palgrave Studies in Nineteenth-Century Writing and Culture, which was established in 2003; by the end of 2013 the series will contain more than thirty-five titles.
+Further information about the series can be found at http://www.palgrave.com/series/palgrave-studies-in-nineteenth-century-writing-and-culture/PNWC/.